MaestroFries/FinalCapstoneAlpha/Article.md

 1. Centroids are randomly placed.
 The number of centroids (K) used is up to the user.
 Refer to Colour Quantization to determine optimal K value.
 2. Each data point is intialized to its closest centroid using euclidean distance.
-3. Determine the where the new centroid would be in the cluster by finding the mean.
+3. Determine where the new centroid would be in the cluster by finding the mean of a cluster.
 4. Repeat steps 2-3 until movement has ceased.